fc-minecraft/hoc2023-md/scene5.md

 # Agent Training

 ## Step 1
-Use code to move the agents to the training spots that match the principle they represent the most.
+Use code to move the AI Guides to the training spots that match the principle they represent the most.

 ```ghost
 hoc2023RedAgent.scene5_RedMatchAgent()